pierinz/piface_tool/README.md

 piface_tool
 ===========

-This program reads & sets pins of the piface board, without requiring additional dependencies It includes a slightly modified version of the C library in https://github.com/thomasmacpherson/piface
+This program reads & sets pins of the piface board, without requiring additional dependencies.
+It includes a slightly modified version of the C library in https://github.com/thomasmacpherson/piface

 Installation
 ------------

 The PiFace board communicates with the Raspberry Pi using the SPI interface.
 Ensure the SPI module is loaded: modprobe spi-bcm2708.
 Refer to https://github.com/thomasmacpherson/piface/blob/master/README.md#installation-and-setup for additional details about SPI module.

 The program itself is installed as usual: